aiyengar2/k8s-docs/docs/provisioning/00_capi.md

     MachineHealthCheck-->MachineB2
     MachineHealthCheck-->MachineB3
 ```

+The manifest containing these resources is what is normally produced by running `clusterctl generate cluster` with the appropriate command-line arguments.

 Once these resources are created, it's expected that the CAPI "Provider" controllers will do the "real" work to provision the cluster.